anitschke/childrens-museum-franklin-train-board/README.md

 After setting up CircuitPython we need to install the Adafruit python libraries onto the device.
 This can be done by running the `install_circuitpython_lib.sh` script.
 This script installs EVERYTHING from that python bundle.
 There is a lot more than we need in that lib, but it is only 1MB so it isn't worth it to figure out what we do/don't need.

+xxx actually now I cut down on the stuff there

 ### `settings.toml`

 A `settings.toml` must be created inside this directory containing secrets and API keys.
 It will be copied over to the device when `install.sh` is run in the next step.